 When I did want the flash, it did a terrible job.

 Shot outside, the N65 got good exposure time after time, in all conditions I threw at it.
 I shot in Program mode, letting the camera make all the decisions.
 It was both freeing, because I didn’t have to fuss with the camera, and boring, because I didn’t have to fuss with the camera.

 The 28-80 zoom was a surprisingly good performer.
 My chief complaint is barrel distortion at the wide end, but you can correct that in a second in Photoshop.

 To see more from this camera, check out my Nikon N65 gallery.

 Under routine circumstances, the N65 is a perfectly adequate SLR.
 There were times I wanted more control, but that is not the N65’s mission.

-It’s just too easy to mindlessly frame and press the button when the camera does so much for you.
+Because this camera does so much for you, it’s too easy to mindlessly frame and press the button.
 I fell prey to this, which led to many poor compositions.
 Also, a few shots were ruined by a sensitive shutter button that fired before I was quite ready.
-Finally, a couple indoors photos were marred by a funny shadow cast by the flash.
-These are the reasons why my Nikon N65 gallery includes just 10 photos.

 I’ll always prefer my metal, mechanical 1970s SLRs.
 But a camera like the N65 has its charms, and is plenty good for a day of easy shooting.